 Please note: This information is based on the most recent communications from the State of Illinois, and is subject to change pending new developments.

 Governor J.B.
 Pritzker has issued a statewide ‘Stay at Home’ order.
-This order is effective from 5:00pm on March 21, 2020, through April 7, 2020.
+This order is effective through May 29, 2020.
 Stay at Home means finding a safe place indoors and staying there unless you need to leave for critical or essential services or supplies.
 The Village of Hoffman Estates offers the following tips for community members to understand what the Stay at Home order means for everyday life.
-View the Stay at Home order here.
+View the Governor's Stay at Home orders here.

 The Stay at Home order is a public health measure that is intended to “flatten the curve” of COVID-19, slowing the spread of the infection and allowing health systems additional time to prepare.